-On the pediatric side, our rotations include the neonatal intensive care unit, newborn nursery, 2 months of pediatric wards, 2 months of ambulatory pediatrics, and pediatric emergency medicine.
+On the pediatric side, our rotations include the neonatal intensive care unit, newborn nursery, 2 months of pediatric wards, 1 month of pediatric oncology, 1 month of ambulatory pediatrics, and pediatric emergency medicine.

 NICU: In the NICU, residents take q4 overnight call.
 Interns attend all of the high-risk deliveries while on call and accept new admissions.
 Interns generally carry 6-8 patients each and are supervised directly by the NICU attendings.

 Newborn Nursery: Our newborn nursery gives good exposure to the normal newborn exam and management of common newborn problems such as jaundice and some less common problems such as unrecognized congenital heart disease.
 Interns are also responsible for any circumcisions that need to be done prior to infant discharge.
 Usually, there are 2-3 residents in the NBN each month caring for an average of 25 patients per day.
 There is no overnight call while in the nursery, but interns do take short call until 10 pm approximately 7 times during the rotation.
 On short call, they cover the nursery as well as triage phone calls from our ambulatory clinic.